dibsonthis/vortex-dist/README.md

 <h1>Vortex Scaffold</h1>

 A self contained repository for Vortex programs.
-It includes everything you will need to run Vortex programs in one simple environment:
+It includes everything you will need to write and run Vortex programs in one simple environment:

 - The Vortex interpreter
 - Vortex standard library modules